 5.2.3 Service KPIs

-The quality-of-service (QoS) is critical to user experience.
+The Quality-of-Service (QoS) is critical to user experience.
 With the service paradigm shifting to a fully dynamic and flexible manner, monitoring KPIs of the services is not only the job of the operators, but also necessary to service providers because in order to guarantee QoS (user experience), coordination in terms of the real time service KPIs is inevitable.

 Traditionally, there is only a few limited ways to expose and share service KPIs to other parties.
 For example, a service provider can retrieve certain KPIs through interacting with a standardized NF and interface.
 This can only work with two parties that can communicate with 3GPP specifications.
 However, in the future application scenarios, involved players may cross different kinds of networks/systems.
 Hence, such a predefined method is neither common, flexible nor efficient.